 What can you expect from a typical day at Woodchester Endowed?

 Our school day starts at 8.45 am when the school bell rings.
-There is always a teacher on duty in the playground from 8.35 am.
+There is always a member of staff on duty in the playground from 8.35 am.

 At 8.45 am our 5 classes line up outside to file into school.
 Starting with our youngest class Ash, the children are led to their respective classes for registration.
 The school day ends at 3.15 pm and children can be collected from the playground.